TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/effects-mapping.md

 ![UN-16](./images/UN16.png)

-The first line of the Arturia Keyboad LCD should display "UN-16 (Unison)".
+The first line of the Arturia keyboard LCD should display "UN-16 (Unison)" and the second one the name of the device.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |